We’ve all heard about direct laser engraving and know that DLE is a proven technology.

 Controlling Engraving Parameters Affecting Dot Shape & Support

 The role of the flexo plate is pretty simple; to carry or transfer ink from the anilox roll to the substrate.
-The problem is gain results from applying pressure to transfer ink from the plate to the substrate.
-The more pressure that is placed on the substrate the more ink lays down resulting in spread.
+The problem is gaining results from applying pressure to transfer ink from the plate to the substrate.
+The more pressure that is placed on the substrate, the more ink lays down resulting in a spread.

 The solution is to place the smallest image possible on the plate and lay down less ink.
 In other words, better control of the dot.
 CTP technology allows for greater control and more consistent manipulation of the dot and image in two dimensions.
 CTP technology uses a laser to create an image and the laser is either on or off to create black or white.
 There is no variable control feature.

 Direct Laser Engraving – The ability to directly engrave elastomer and polymer plates with laser impacts all three dimensions of the image being reproduced on the printing plate.
 DLE uses a precision laser to create an image directly onto the plate.
 The laser determines the value of gray levels by using graduated intensity, which can range from less than 1% (very light areas) to 100% (black), and every tonal value in between.
 Because of the laser’s variable intensity feature, we have better control over dot size and shape.
 In essence, we can sculpt the image with the laser beam.

 Shoulder Angle – One key advantage of direct laser engraving is the shoulder angle.
 DLE allows the user to manipulate the shoulder angle to whatever specification is required.
 The average shoulder on a flexo plate is somewhere from 45 degrees to 60 degrees throughout the plate.
 With DLE using a polymer plate material, the average shoulder angle is 80 degrees in the highlight and 90 degrees in the shadow.